Published On: February 26, 2025

 Contested vs Uncontested Divorce: What Is the Difference?

 Each divorce case is unique.
-While some cases can be handled amicably through the cooperative efforts of the couple, some can be emotionally charged due to the couple’s personal circumstances.
+While some cases can be handled amicably through the cooperative efforts of the couple, others can be emotionally charged due to the couple’s personal circumstances.
 In New York, divorce laws allow for two types of divorce: contested and uncontested.
-The type of divorce you get depends on whether you and your spouse can work through your differences and agree on the major concerns of your divorce without needing court intervention.
+The type of divorce you pursue depends on whether you and your spouse can work through your differences and agree on the major concerns of your divorce without needing court intervention.

 Definition of Uncontested and Contested Divorce